-Another useful tip that anybody can do is when dealing with the condition is to stand up straight.
+Another useful advice that anybody can do is when dealing with the condition is to stand up straight.

 You have probably heard that when you were a kid.
-Your posture can contribute to heartburn.
-So, if you are sitting or lying down, try standing up.
+Your posture can provide to heartburn.
+Therefore, if you are sitting or lying down, try standing up.
 If you are already standing up, try standing up more straightly.

-An upright posture puts less pressure on your esophageal sphincter (LES).
+An upright posture puts less stress on your esophageal sphincter (LES).
 Your LES is a ring of muscle that helps stop stomach acid from rising to your esophagus.

 You shouldn’t feel ungraced when being on the Gerd diet.
-The biggest obstacle people face is to get rid of their favorite foods for a while.
+The biggest barrier people face is to get rid of their favorite foods for a while.

-Although we covered most of the eatables you shouldn’t consume, there is still a wide variety of delicious foods you can enjoy.
+Although we covered most of the eatables you shouldn’t consume, there is still a wide variety of tasty foods you can enjoy.

-The Gerd diet doesn’t present any glaring nutrient deficiencies and contains all the food groups recommended in the U.S Dietary Guidelines.
+The Gerd diet doesn’t show any major nutrient deficiencies and contains all the food groups recommended in the U.S Dietary Guidelines.

-In many ways, it is similar to the Mediterranean Diet.
-You consume a lot of leafy beans, low-fat proteins and plenty of vegetables.
+In many ways, it looks like the Mediterranean Diet.
+You consume a lot of leafy beans, low-fat proteins, and plenty of vegetables.

-Some researchers suggest that the Mediterranean Diet might be as effective as medications when treating patients with GERD condition.
+Some experts even believe that the Mediterranean Diet may be as effective as medications when treating patients with GERD condition.

-Like every diet has cons, Gerd diet is not an exception.
+Like every diet has cons, Gerd’s diet is not an exception.

 One of the difficulties you can face when starting the diet is the initial phase.

-As we mentioned the triggering foods are just a guideline because everyone reacts individually.
-Furthermore, knowing how your body reacts to a specific type of food is beneficial.
+As we mentioned the triggering foods are just a guideline since everyone reacts individually.
+Moreover, knowing how your body reacts to a specific type of food is helpful.

 If you make smart choices, the diet won’t stop you from eating at restaurants and having a great time at social events with friends or relatives.